App ad requirements

 For deep link ads, ensure that you have set up your deep link URL correctly.
-We currently don’t support third-party tracking links for app engagement ads.
+We currently don’t support web redirects (for example, goo.gl or third party tracking links) for app engagement ads.
 For App promotion ads, ensure that any third-party tracking redirects take the user to the correct app on the correct store.
 Apps can’t be promoted in places where the application is not available for download.
 See the full Destination requirements policy for more information.

 Apps must comply with our Destination experience policy.
 For example, we don’t allow sign-in barriers during an ad interaction to access promoted content.
 If your app requires sign-in or activation, ensure that after a user has completed this during first use, the app does not prompt for sign-in or activation during an ad interaction.
 The app ad must allow the user to close the ad within 5 seconds after the ad is first displayed.

 Ensure that your app complies with our Misleading Content policy.
 Be clear about the content and functionality of your app and any prerequisites that your app might have, such as other apps, peripheral devices or sensors.
 Prerequisite apps must be available in the appropriate app store and compliant with our policies.
 Don’t attempt to trick the user into accidentally clicking the ad.
 For example, you can't show an install button suddenly or unexpectedly during an ad interaction.